davidschlachter/dance-volunteering/README.md

 - [X] Admin can add or remove other admins
 - [ ] Admin can see previous weeks
 - [X] Admin can cancel a shift
+- [ ] Admin can customize the volunteering template
+- [ ] Admin can cancel a week

 Backend